DFE-Digital/register-early-career-teachers/documentation/service-rules/appropriate-body-users.md

 had changed appropriate body for their induction.
 The record just remains as 'not yet completed'.

-* 💻 Sometimes, ECTs will potentially come back and finish induction much later therefore keeping their record as not yet completed regardless of reasons for leaving allows their record to be picked up from where it was last updated.
+Sometimes, ECTs will potentially come back and finish induction much later therefore keeping their record as not yet completed regardless of reasons for leaving allows their record to be picked up from where it was last updated.

 ---
-### Pass or fail an ECT\'s induction
+### Pass or fail an ECT's induction

-This would be under where they Record an induction outcome.
+This would be under where AB users 5ecord an induction outcome.

 The following data points are given, updated or confirmed for this: